zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 It will then replace it with your most recent upload, and deploy it to your cluster.
 All infrastructure definitions are immutable upon creation and each has a unique id, so you can always reference it by that id and use that for version control, it is also unix timestamped.
+You can also hash the workload definition and use that as a version control and for integrity checks.

 ### I currently use ..X cloud or devops platform, how would I migrate to Zeus, I don't have time to learn a new tool?